PKizzle/dns/cmd/testserv/handlers/sign/README.md

 - Update the SOA's serial number to the _Unix epoch_ of when the signing happens.
 This will overwrite _any_ previous serial number.

-- Adjust TTLs to make RRSets expire before the signature expires.
-TTLs longer or within 20% of the expiration date are cut in half.

-- If the source (unsigned) zone file changes, these are picked up immediately.
+- Pick up change if the source (unsigned) zone file changes immediately.

-The state of each zone will be checked at 5 hour intervals.
-The modification time is checked every 5 minutes.
+The state of each (signed) zone will be checked at 5 hour intervals.

 Keys are named (following BIND9): `K<name>+<alg>+<id>.key` and `K<name>+<alg>+<id>.private`.
 The keys **must not** be included in your zone; they will be added by _sign_.
 These keys can be